 This is something that you will find a lot more success with, not doing it alone.
 Because its such a massive change quickly, you need that support to help when things get hard, good recipe swaps, people cheering your on, etc. Everyone I know with great success doing this had a good support system behind them who has been where they are and/or doing it alongside them.

 Both of these options work.
 It just really depends on your preference and your health goals.
 Always follow your instinct and where your heart is telling you is the best path.
 Do not do something just because it seems that everyone else is, but only if you feel it makes sense for you.

 Tell me!
 Where is your heart telling you to go?
 Picking one thing to focus on, or a complete overhaul, like an elimination diet?

 Reminder!
-The January session for my 2 week Nutrition course is now open!
+The waitlist for my next session for my 2 week Nutrition course is now open!
 In this course, I discuss all the details about each nutrient, why they are important and exactly what happens when you eat them.
 From helping clients and students for many years now, I have found this information to being the best starting point to really understanding your own health and how you should be eating that works FOR YOU.